When people talk about their credit rating, they often think there is one universal credit score.

 It also increased its largest credit score to 1,000.
 Up until last year, Equifax’s maximum credit score had previously been 700.

 The new credit score bands are as follows:

 Fair - 439 - 530

 Good - 531 - 670

 Very good - 671 - 810

 Excellent - 811 - 1000

 Your credit scores are important as they're a reflection of your credit history as a whole and impact your ability to borrow money.

-When you apply for a loan, credit card or other type of debt, the lender will carry out a credit check to determine whether you're a reliable borrower.
+When you apply for a loan, credit card or another type of debt, the lender will carry out a credit check to determine your risk and decide whether you're a reliable borrower.